webdriverio/webdriverio/website/blog/2018-12-19-webdriverio-v5-released.md

 <br><blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">To ensure that <a href="https://twitter.com/webdriverio?ref_src=twsrc%5Etfw">@webdriverio</a> is always conforming to the <a href="https://twitter.com/hashtag/WebDriver?src=hash&amp;ref_src=twsrc%5Etfw">#WebDriver</a> standard, it will sends its representatives directly to the <a href="https://twitter.com/w3c?ref_src=twsrc%5Etfw">@w3c</a> TPAC meetings so you can use the latest features as soon as they are available 🙌🏻 <a href="https://t.co/oJbHPn99Oc">pic.twitter.com/oJbHPn99Oc</a></p>&mdash; WebdriverIO (@webdriverio) <a href="https://twitter.com/webdriverio/status/1055813210480238593?ref_src=twsrc%5Etfw">26.
 Oktober 2018</a></blockquote><br>

-After the release, we will be begin working on a detailed roadmap for the next year that allows you to participate in the progress and help us priorizing features.
+After the release, we will be begin working on a detailed roadmap for the next year that allows you to participate in the progress and help us prioritizing features.

 ## An Open Source Project Made With ❤️